directukjobs/spider4careers/README.md

 When a Career page is found.
 Another URL will open to POST A JOB here at DirectUKJobs.
 You can disable this in the menu when you click SHOW Post a Job On/Off

+When looking at the careers page on the website it might be difficult to find the links, a popup might show you some links it found based on the algo.
+Normally the vacancies and careers are in the MENU or Bottom of the webpage.

 Please use the Contact Us here for more info and recommendations.

 Things still to be done in this app.